Daniel Constantin (politician)

-Daniel Constantin (/ro/; born June 26, 1978, Pitești, Argeș County, Romania) is a Romanian politician who is currently a member of the National Liberal Party (PNL).
+Daniel Constantin (/ro/; born June 26, 1978) is a Romanian politician who is currently a member of the National Liberal Party (PNL).

 He has been a Member of Parliament since 2012, co-chairman of ALDE from 2015 to 2017, and Deputy Prime Minister and Minister of Environment from January to April, 2017.

 Education

 Daniel Constantin graduated from the Faculty of Animal Husbandry (in 2002) and made his Master at the Faculty of Management, Quality Management and Innovation (in 2004) at the University of Agronomic Sciences and Veterinary Medicine of Bucharest.

-Professional carrier
+Professional career

 Among the professional activities are to be mentioned: